-AI Adoption in Organizations: Unique Considerations for Change Leaders
+AI Adoption in Organizations: What Change Leaders Need to Know About Trust, Context, and Behavior

 Key Points: